 It is not uncommon that there might be haunted hotel rooms, due to the high transitional volume of both seen and unseen beings, with some of the seen (human) beings becoming unseen ones while in the room, if they died there, who are still attached.
 Wandering spirits from elsewhere might come in to stay too, who might see themselves as the ‘owners’ of the room, with us being the intruders.

 As such, it makes good sense to knock on the door before one’s first entry, saying ‘Āmítuófó’ respectfully, as a way of expressing good will, and to let known of one’s entry.
 This is basic courtesy, just as we would prefer others to let their presence be known before entering our rooms.
 With less a sense of rudeness or intrusion, there should be less or no disturbance, if haunted.
+It is also for protection.
 Of course, rooms should be changed if they are too challenging to stay in.

 If fearful, one should Niànfó immediately for the mindful protection of all Buddhas, and if less fearful, even offer simple words of guidance to compassionately encourage sincere Niànfó till Āmítuófó is seen, to follow him for reaching his Pure Land, where there is no more suffering, only with bliss.